EricaL7/VBA-challenge/README.md

 I ran into some trouble calculating the Stock Total Volume.
 Using google, I shifted that variable to be a variant and the code worked.
 Dim Stock_Volume_Total As Variant
+I did the same for help to find how to format column J and found this line of code:
+'Column Formatting
+ws.Range("J:J").NumberFormat = "0.00"

 Another tutor, Matthew Werth, assisted me in the last portion of the project, specifically this code:
 'Check "Greatest Increase" Values